A Liberty Ship Apprentice

 This ship was built in 1921 for Brocklebank but only ran at 9.5 kts, and was called MALIA.
 She was a twin screw vesse and these engines were replaced in 1923 by two eight cylinder ones giving 11 kts.
 She was sold to Burmah steamship co in 1927 who again changed the engine to. single unit.
 They named her DAGA.
 6 years later in 1934 Bank Line purchased her and renamed her KELVINBANK.
 She gave 9 years service before being torpedoed.
 28 crew and 1 gunner were lost.
 (See similar report on this site)

 A sample paragraph………….On the second day we had two stoppages, each of about 2 hours, due to main engine defects.
 The third day was similar with a couple of stoppages.
 This caused me to become concerned and I ventured to enquire of the Chief Engineer, if he had any doubts we could easily put into the small Port of Wewak or even Vanimo, but he assured me he had everything under control and the events of the past 2 days were quite common occurrences for this ship.
 With some hesitation I accepted his advice to continue towards Palau, but, as a precaution I replanned my courses to remain about 15 miles off the New Guinea Coast until abeam of Wewak, before heading North West, directly towards the Palau archipelago.
 This I concluded was the safest bet in case things went drastically wrong.

 Welcome to this internet site devoted to the history of the Bank Line, whatever your interest may be.
-It is a hobby site hosted by ‘WORDPRESS’ and it currently consists of over 1300 entries with new ones added each day.
+Items of general maritime interest are also included.
+A hobby site which is hosted by ‘WORDPRESS’ and it currently consists of over 1800 entries with new ones added each day.
 More memories are welcome.